 While playing contact sports can be a great way to exercise, dental injuries suffered during collisions or contact can cause significant damage to your oral and overall health.
 In this post, our BC orthodontists explain why it's important to wear a mouth guard for sports and how they can protect your mouth.

 Displaying posts in Phase 1 Treatment

 Many parents wonder when they should consider bringing their kids to see us.
-Our BC and Alberta dentists provide insight and advice about what signs to watch for and how treatment can benefit your children's health.
+Our BC dentists provide insight and advice about what signs to watch for and how treatment can benefit your children's health.